which is also known as pressure washing, can

 that 'new look' to dirty decks, patios, walks, steps and fences.
 High-pressure

-water is usually all that's needed in most cases.
+water (without chemicals) is usually all that's needed in most cases.
 A flat fan tip works best for

 wood surfaces, while a swirling dirt-blaster tip cleans masonry